Charry2014/ESP8266_MQTT_Username_Password/README.md

 The server certificates are checked - the MQTT broker I use does have valid certificates that are provided by Letsencrypt - but otherwise I do not use them for authenticating the communication.
 This may may come later when all the other clients in the can support it.

+## Change History

+**28.04.21** - Added a basic ISR to handle the button press.
+This isn't strictly necessary but is me learning more about Arduino programming and the hardware it is based on.
+This version fulfills all the basic requirements of my project and I will proceed to build a fully enclosed but USB powered (no batteries) version that we can actually start using.

+## Known Issues

+1. The interrupt triggers not just on rising edges, but also apparently on falling.
+This may be caused by the switch bouncing and triggering false edges.
+I will add an RC network to the hardware to do hardware debouncing of this.

 ## Some Notes

 1. There is some attempt in the sketch to use unsecured MQTT if the MQTT port is 1883 - this is currently untested but might work.